 My teaching model embraces the public sociological approach to research and learning by responding to the growing gap between the world we study and the world in which we live (Buroway 2005).
 Public sociologists engage research and pedagogical practice that create opportunities to apply what we learn from research toward creating positive change in our diverse communities through policy and practice.

 I have had the opportunity to teach a number of courses in Sociology, Political Science, the Social Sciences, Research Methods, Anthropology, and Chicano & Latino Studies in diverse educational settings.
 In each of my courses, I integrate student-lead learning strategies, collaborative problem-solving exercises, and service-learning opportunities.
 For example, I integrate my experience as a University Program Coordinator for AmeriCorps, to implement service-learning projects that provide opportunities for students to participate in community service and civic engagement that augments coursework curriculum.

-I am currently serving as a researcher at the Connected Learning and Research Network at the Digital Media Lab Hub at UCI.
+I recently served as a researcher at the Connected Learning and Research Network at the Digital Media Lab Hub at UCI.
 My research here examines how youth interact with technology and how this knowledge can be used to create and enhance technology to augment higher education.

 AmeriCorps – Community Development

 Following my Master’s Degree in policy analysis, I was hired on at the Dean of Students Department at Cal Poly, SLO – to serve as the Program Coordinator of AmeriCorps.
 Our volunteers served in one year of service to assist in capacity-building and infrastructure development between brokered partnerships with local non-profit organizations and the university community.